dotnet/msbuild/documentation/ProjectReference-Protocol.md

 </ItemGroup>
 ```

-Including `Microsoft.Common.targets` includes logic that consumes these items and transforms them into compile-time references before the compiler runs.
+Importing `Microsoft.Common.targets` includes logic that consumes these items and transforms them into compile-time references before the compiler runs.

 ## Who this document is for